kubernetes/enhancements/keps/sig-api-machinery/2144-clientgo-apply/README.md

 ### e2e testing

-We will migrate the cluste rrole aggregation controller to use apply and verify it is correct using the existing e2e tests, expanding coverage as needed.
+We will migrate the cluster role aggregation controller to use apply and verify it is correct using the existing e2e tests, expanding coverage as needed.

 ### Graduation Criteria